-This rich and creamy oatmeal smoothie is my transport to a less complicated time, when drinking a chocolate malt for breakfast could be deemed sensible and met with enthusiasm.
+This rich and creamy Chocolate Malt Oatmeal Smoothie is my transport to a less complicated time, when drinking a chocolate malt for breakfast could be deemed sensible and met with enthusiasm.

 Perhaps having a shake for breakfast was never technically acceptable, but my childhood self certainly would have embraced the concept.
 Now in my semi-prudent adult life, I’ve turned to oatmeal smoothies to start my day and, fortunately for all young and old, the two—shakes and smoothies—need not taste quite so different.

 I’ve been a fan of oatmeal in my smoothies for a few years (it makes them gloriously thick and filling), and of chocolate in my everything since the days of my kindergarten milk cart (we could have chocolate or plain—not a hard choice), but malt is a recent addition to my pantry.
-I’m not entirely certain why it took me so long to put it in my grocery cart, but with my affinity for nostalgic flavors and dishes (reference: Strawberry Shortcake Trifle; Grandma’s Butter Bundt Cake; the entire casserole section of this website), I am confident that malt is here to stay.
+I’m not entirely certain why it took me so long to put it in my grocery cart, but with my affinity for nostalgic flavors and dishes, I am confident that malt is here to stay.

 Malt (or malted milk) powder is the single ingredient that transforms a standard milkshake into a malt.
+It’s sweet and slightly nutty.
 Though its taste won’t strike you at first, as you slowly sip, the malt flavor builds, leaving a lingering, caramely finish that makes me long for simpler times and old-fashioned ice cream parlors.
 I’d like to pour myself an extra large chocolate malt oatmeal smoothie, put on a pair of saddle shoes, and step into a Norman Rockwell painting.

 To finish these chocolate malt oatmeal smoothies with flair, I added a shower of chopped malted milk candies.
 Though you might want to skip the extra garnish if you’re having these oatmeal smoothies first thing in the morning or after a workout, the candy edges them from breakfast to dessert.